Insision

 Insision is a death metal band from Stockholm, Sweden.
-They are currently signed to Sevared Records.
+They are signed to Sevared Records.

 Biography

-Insision is a Swedish brutal death metal band with a non-Swedish sound.
-Drawing inspirations from Cryptopsy, Morbid Angel, Cannibal Corpse and Deicide, the group is better associated with death metal from North America.
+Insision plays brutal death metal and is recognized for its non-Swedish sound.
+Drawing inspiration from Cryptopsy, Morbid Angel, Cannibal Corpse and Deicide, the group is associated with death metal from North America.

 They have released four albums, Beneath The Folds of Flesh (2002), Revealed and Worshipped (2004), Ikon (2007) and Terminal Reckoning (2016).
-Beside those, they have released three demos titled "Meant to Suffer" (1997), "Promo 2000" (2000) and "Revelation of the SadoGod" (2001).
-They did a split with Inveracity called "Revelation of the SadoGod" in 2001.
-The Insision part is also the aforementioned "Revelation of the SadoGod" demo.
-They have made two EPs The Dead Live On (1999) and End Of All (2011).
+Beside those, they have released three demos, Meant to Suffer (1997), Promo 2000 (2000) and Revelation of the SadoGod (2001).
+They recorded a split with Inveracity called Revelation of the SadoGod in 2001.
+The Insision side is the aforementioned Revelation of the SadoGod demo.
+They have released two EPs, The Dead Live On (1999) and End Of All (2011).

 The labels that have worked with Insision are Heathendoom Records Sweden, Earache Records UK, Dental Records Sweden, and Sevared Records USA.

-In December 2010, Insision signed with the US based "Sevared Records".
-Insision Recorded the EP End Of All, released in (2011).
-Sevared Records released the Insision compilation album, 15 Years Of Exaggerated Torment (2012).
+In December 2010, Insision signed with US-based Sevared Records.
+Insision Recorded the EP End Of All, released in 2011.
+Sevared Records released the Insision compilation album 15 Years Of Exaggerated Torment (2012).
 Terminal Reckoning was released by Sevared Records (2016).